OPERATION OF THE ASTROLABE

 west and east boundary.
 The descension is the duration between the

-settings of these same two points.
+settings of these two boundriess.

 This exercise shows that, unlike equal spans of the celestial